LuccaWang1/PetPlanner/README.md

 ## Project Description
 PetPlanner allows pet owners to centralize their pets' information in one location.
 Pet owners can log each pet and the pet's information as well as their pets' specialists, like groomers and vets, and events, like annual vet visits, nail trims, and play dates.

-The full stack project includes a PostgreSQL relational database and was built and architected solely by Lucca Wang, who created the app from scratch, developing with Python, Flask, React, JavaScript, APIs, datasets from data scraping, and more.
+The full stack project includes a PostgreSQL relational database and was built and architected solely by Lucca Wang, who created the app from scratch, developing with Python, Flask, React, JavaScript and working with APIs.

 <br>